blutorange/multiproperties-maven-plugin/README.md

 * Characters not representable in US-ASCII are escaped when US-ASCII is selected as the encoding.
 The Eclipse add-on fails to escape such characters for US-ASCII, resulting in question marks `?` being written to the properties file.

-Note that the settings `Insert description of column in the beginning as comment` currently does not do what it advertises, it only add a line break at the beginning of the file.
+Note that the setting `Insert description of column in the beginning as comment` currently does not do what it advertises, it only add a line break at the beginning of the file.
 This plugin intentionally reproduces this behavior as I would not consider that to be a major bug and it does not result in broken properties files or missing data.